karthiknadar1204/kitkat/langsmith-sdk/README.md

 ### 1. Get Your API Key

-Sign up for Kyra and generate an API key from your dashboard.
-The SDK connects to Kyra cloud by default - no additional configuration needed.
+Sign up for Kyra and generate an API key from your dashboard at `https://kitkat-production.up.railway.app`.
+The SDK connects to Kyra production automatically - no endpoint configuration needed.

 ### 2. Environment Variables